Lehman Brothers workers share memories 10 years after the fall

 Reuters spoke to more than a dozen people at the two soirees, where Stella Artois beer and vodka sodas flowed freely and some attendees scarfed down hamburgers while getting updates on former colleagues' lives.
 Most were dressed in business attire and said they have remained in finance, though their careers have gone in directions they would not have predicted before 2008.

-Matt Lewis worked in subprime mortgages at Lehman, pitching securitizations to clients who originated loans.
+Matt Lewis worked in subprime mortgages at Lehman, pitching securitisations to clients who originated loans.
 He now uses his skills at a boutique firm, but because the mortgage market has changed dramatically since the crisis, much of Lewis' business has dried up.

 "It's like having worked on an assembly line at Ford," said Lewis.
 "But they didn't just move the plant or close the line down.
 Now everyone's driving a hovercraft."